OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:25

-“For this reason, I tell you, do not worry about your life, what you will eat or drink, or about your body, what you will wear.
+“That is why I say to you, do not be anxious about your life, what you will eat or drink, or about your body, what you will wear.
 Is not life more than food, and the body more than clothing?

 ## Matthew 6:26